 Is It Temporary or Permanent?

 Neurologists talk about three different kinds of memory: immediate, short-term, and long-term memory.
 Immediate memory is how much information someone can keep in mind without memorizing it.
 Information in short-term memory lasts minutes or hours and then is gone, unless that information is moved to long-term memory.
-An example of working memory is remembering three unrelated items at five minutes.
+An example of working memory is remembering a telephone number long enough to dial it.

 The decision to move something into short-term memory is handled by a structure in the brain called the hippocampus.
 The hippocampus appears to be involved with conscious recollection.
 Information that has emotional significance to you, such as your child's birth date, is more likely to be passed onto long-term memory.
 Details that are related to information already stored in your memory, such as a sign announcing an early bird special at your favorite restaurant, usually make the cut as well.
 That is because the brain seems to store and retrieve things by their associations.